 - A newly improved and fully accessible desktop reader which offers

 - The ability for users to navigate using a keyboard

 - Improved compatibility with screen readers

 - Streamlined navigation with the removal of "flyout" navigation

 - A text-only view that mimics similar functionality in the mobile apps

 Accessibility continues to be a core goal at EBSCO, and we encourage customers to contact us at email@example.com for questions on our accessible practices.

 Offer Your Readers an Award-Winning and Accessible Digital Magazine Experience

-Flipster has won the Platinum award from the Modern Library Awards for five years in a row and continues to be a trusted source of digital magazines for libraries of all shapes and sizes.
+Flipster has won the Platinum award from the Modern Library Awards for six years in a row and continues to be a trusted source of digital magazines for libraries of all shapes and sizes.
 It offers a state-of-the-art platform, enhanced user functionality, user-friendly app and seamless access and an easy and intuitive reading experience.
 Plus, Flipster articles are discoverable within EBSCOhost and EBSCO Discovery Service search results.